mgree/tmpl/experimental/README.md

-# tmpl experimental stuff.
+# Tmpl Experimental directory

 ## tmplsmacpher
-A python package built off of gensim (a topic modeling suite available on PyPi) used for building topic models off of ACM corpora.
+A python package used for running, saving, and manipulating topic models over the ACM Digital Library corpus.

+Built using Scikit-learn's topic modeling implementations.

+See tmplsmacpher/README.md for the specifics of the package.

-## notebooks
+## Author
-A collection of jupyter notebooks helpful in visualization and debugging during topic model training.
+Created by Sean MacPherson (github: smacpher) Fall 2018 under the guidance of Professor Greenberg, Pomona College.